DINING

 Executive Chef

-Each dish born this way is filled with the thoughts of both the producers who nurture the ingredients and the chefs who finish the cuisine.
+Each dish created this way embodies the thoughts of both the producers who nurture the ingredients and the chefs who prepare the dishes.

-Please enjoy a special dining experience at Hanzuiryo, where the abundant blessings of Nagasaki, often called a treasure trove of ingredients, merge with the masterful skills of our chefs.
+Please enjoy a special dining experience at Hanzuirō, where the abundant blessings of Nagasaki, known as a treasure trove of ingredients,

 Isahaya City, Nagasaki Prefecture